 Highest and best (residential crossover) | Similar simultaneous-deadline mechanic used on smaller assets |

-Per PropRise, the most damaging mistake is submitting a high offer the buyer cannot defend in due diligence, which forces a retrade and damages the buyer's reputation with brokers.
+The most damaging mistake is submitting a high offer the buyer cannot defend in due diligence, which forces a retrade and damages the buyer's reputation with brokers.
 The second is missing the deadline, since late offers are almost always rejected.

 Call for Offers vs Best and Final